MatteoPiselli/mymoviz-frontend/README.md

 ## 📱 Tech Stack

-All the technologies I used for this mobile application
+All the technologies I used for this website.

 #### Front-end
 <table>